pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Exit the boat and head towards Surge's gym.

-Trade for Dux in [this house](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.
+Trade for Dux in the house directly above the cut tree guarding the gym if you still need something to learn Cut.

 Walk up to the tree guarding Surge's gym.